Nathanahell/manchester/README.md

 I took a chance to practice Rust and to fiddle with the Ratatui library.
 Any constructive feedback is much appreciated.
 The usefulness of the tool is dependent on your contribution.
-This project aims to be a general purpose command/short cheatsheet finder for sysadmin, networking, architecture and hacking.
+This project aims to be a general purpose command/cheatsheet finder for sysadmin, networking, architecture and hacking.
 As such, any command you regularily use to speed-up your workflow is eligible to a contribution.

 Like the project ?
 Open a PR ! :)